Self-Filtered Distillation with LLMs-generated Trust Indicators for Reliable Patent Classification: Methodology

 Higher SC values indicate that the model produces consistent rationales across runs, suggesting stable reasoning with reduced stochasticity.

-For instance, in the context of patent classification, when the same document concerning image classification produces divergent rationales across multiple generations, such as one emphasizing ``machine learning techniques'' and another focusing on ``neural network architectures,'' the resulting SC score is low.
+For instance, when the same patent document describing a convolutional neural network for image classification produces divergent rationales across multiple generations, such as one emphasizing ``feature extraction through convolutional layers'' and another focusing on ``natural language tokenization for text processing,'' the resulting SC score is low.
 Such inconsistency indicates a lack of reasoning stability, which our framework interprets as reduced reliability during training.

-\paragraph{(2) Class Entailment Alignment (CEA)} CEA measures how well the reasoning $r$ semantically aligns with each predicted label $\hat{y}$.
-For every label, we generate the task ontology using an LLM to obtain its definition $d_{\hat{y}}$, and then compute the cosine similarity between the embeddings of $r$ and $d_{\hat{y}}$.
+\paragraph{\textbf{(2) Class Entailment Alignment (CEA)}} CEA measures how well the reasoning $r$ semantically aligns with each predicted label $\hat{y}$.
+For each predicted label, we query an LLM to obtain its class definition $d_{\hat{y}}$, and then compute the cosine similarity between the embeddings of $r$ and $d_{\hat{y}}$.

-By averaging over the predicted label set $\hat{Y}$, CEA evaluates the degree to which the rationale is consistent with the label space.
-The Cooperative Patent Classification (CPC) system follows a hierarchical structure, where broader technical domains (e.g., G06F for computer technology) contain more specific subclasses (e.g., G06N for artificial intelligence).
-In CEA, we explicitly leverage this property by extracting the formal definitions of predicted CPC codes through an LLM and aligning them with the generated rationale.
-For multi-label cases, where a patent may belong to several subclasses simultaneously, CEA averages the alignment across all candidate CPC definitions, ensuring that the rationale remains coherent with the domain-specific taxonomy.

-For instance, in patent classification, when a document is assigned to H04L (digital communication) but the generated rationale emphasizes aspects of ``antenna structure'' rather than ``signal transmission protocols,'' the semantic mismatch results in a low CEA score.
-This reflects misalignment between the rationale and the formal CPC definition, which our framework treats as an indicator of reduced trustworthiness.
+By averaging over the predicted label set $\hat{Y}$, CEA evaluates the rationale's consistency with the label space.
+The Cooperative Patent Classification (CPC) system follows a hierarchical structure, where broader technical domains (e.g., G06F for computer technology) contain specific subclasses (e.g., G06N for artificial intelligence).
+CEA leverages this by extracting definitions of predicted CPC codes via an LLM and aligning them with the rationale.
+For multi-label cases, CEA averages alignment across all candidate definitions, ensuring coherence with the domain taxonomy.
+For instance, when a document is assigned to H04L (digital communication) but the rationale emphasizes ``antenna structure'' rather than ``signal transmission protocols,'' the semantic mismatch results in a low CEA score, indicating reduced trustworthiness.